coldbox-modules/cbsecurity/readme.md

     useRegex = true,
     // Verify queries that they have all required columns, by default it is relaxed queryChecks = false,
-    // Will verify rules of execute before ANY event.
-Be careful, can be intensive, usually the preProcess is enough. preEventSecurity = false,
     // The class path of a CFC that will validate rules, optional validator = "class.path",
     // The WireBox ID of the object to validate rules, optional